Helping Poverty: How YOU Can Make a Change

 One of the best ways to help end poverty is by creating and supporting channels of food supplies for those communities in need.
 This could be anything from a regular soup kitchen in downtown Manhattan to regular food supply drops in the heart of a community living in the Democratic Republic of the Congo.

 Food For Life has been distributing plant-based meals to some of the most desperate communities in the world for over 40 years.
 Our projects help us to serve over 2 million plant-based meals every day in over 60 different countries around the world.
+You can learn more about what it means to be vegan and start your journey.

 Support Local Families